Discover Copenhagen : Danish design

 Plastic, polyurethane foam and fiberglass: inspiring materials

-His predilection for seating of all kinds (stools, armchairs, chairs, etc.) led to his entry into the pantheon of design with his eponymous chair, the famous Panton, instantly recognizable by its monolithic S-shaped silhouette with suspended seat.
-The first injection-molded plastic chair.
+His predilection for seating of all kinds (stools, armchairs, chairs, etc.) led him to enter the pantheon of design with his eponymous chair, the famous Panton, instantly recognizable by its monolithic S-shaped silhouette with suspended seat, the first injection-molded plastic chair.
 A technical feat made possible by Vitra's investment.
 Over the years, production has kept pace with improvements in synthetic materials to ensure strength and durability: lacquered fiberglass, Baydur plastic, ABS plastic and polypropylene.
 Fun, pop and friendly, the Flowerpot-VP1 suspension has been available in vitamin-rich colors since 1964.
 Its name refers to the triumphant Flowerpower of the new Peace and Love generation.
 Another vision of nature!

 The 2000s and the revival